We know that food is 85% of the game when it comes to burning fat, growing muscle and sculpting a masculine physique.

 These videos offer some useful and valuable insights if you don't already know much about nutrition.
 But for someone like me who has some experience under his belt, there's nothing all that new here, and a lot of this stuff you can learn about on the internet.

-Why I think you should get Six Pack Shortcuts
+Why I think you should get the Zero Willpower Eating System

-The only reason I suggest you invest in Mike Chang’s program, Six Pack Shortcuts, is because those cooking videos are outright perfect for the average guy who’s looking to lose chest or belly-fat.
+The reason I suggest you invest in these cooking videos, is because they are almost perfect for the average guy who's looking to lose man boobs or belly fat.

 It's cooking made easy for men by men.
 The whole ‘zero willpower' concept is awesome, because having those tasty tupperware-filled meals, ready to pull out and devour in an instant, means you never cheat on a meal again!